-5.3 External Control of Power Cycling
+5.3 External Control (MCU/FPGA) of Power Cycling (counting SEL occurrence)

 In some applications, there is a need for extra flexibility in controlling the power cycling sequence as it could be disruptive to other parts in a system.
-There are several ways to configure ZES LDAP for such applications.
-Figure 32 depicts an example of ZES LDAP configuration where the recovery sequence (power cycling) is externally controlled by a microcontroller unit MCU.
-In this example, the DRVN pin serves to provide a flag signal to the MCU.
-DRVN = "1" means an overcurrent/SEL is detected, while DRVN = "0" means no overcurrent/SEL is detected.
+There are several ways to configure ZES100 for such application.

+Error!
+Reference source not found. depicts an example of ZES100 configuration where the recovery sequence (power c ycling) is externally controlled by a microcontroller unit MCU.
+The DRVN pin serves to provide a flag signal to the MCU.
+DRVN = "1" means an SEL/overcurrent is detected, while DRVN = "0" means no overcurrent/SEL is detected.